mlpce/slinput/README.md

 If unit tests are enabled, then an executable **slinputt** will also be installed containing the unit tests, along with some other google test headers and libraries.

 A simple example application (source code at **src/example/main.c**) will also be compiled and linked.
 However this is not installed by make install.
-After building it can be found at **build/tos/vbcc/src/example/slinputx.tos** or **build/linux/src/example/slinputx**.
+After building it can be found at **build/tos/vbcc/src/example/slinputx.tos**, **build/tos/gcc/src/example/slinputx.tos** or **build/linux/src/example/slinputx**.
+If libcmini is enabled for gcc cross compile, slinputx.tos will be linked to use libcmini instead of the default standard library.

 ## Atari ST native compile